Asset Management Companies for Beginners

 Asset management companies take investor capital and put it to work in different investments including stocks, bonds, real estate, master limited partnerships, private equity, and more.
 They handle investments according to an internally-formulated investment mandate, or process.
 Many asset management companies restrict their services to wealthy individuals, families, and institutions because it can be difficult to offer meaningful and useful services at a price that adequately offsets the cost to service smaller investors.

-Investment fees typically range anywhere from a few basis points up to a substantial percentage of the shared profits on performance-agreement accounts, and depend on upon the specifics of the portfolio.
+Investment fees typically range anywhere from a few basis points up to a substantial percentage of the shared profits on performance-agreement accounts, and depend on the specifics of the portfolio.
 In many cases, firms charge a minimum annual fee, such as $5,000 or $10,000 per year, to help filter out smaller investors that won't be best served by the firm.
 A few asset management companies have minimum annual fees ranging from $100,000 up to $1,000,000.

-Asset Management for Everyone
+Managed Assets for Everyone

 Many asset management firms have been re-tooling to increase their offerings and better serve smaller investors.
 Many of these companies create pooled structures such as mutual funds, index funds, or exchange-traded funds, which they can manage in a single centralized portfolio.
 Smaller investors can then invest directly or through an intermediary such as another investment advisor or financial planner.
 For example, online Robo-Advisors such as Wealthfront and Betterment channel money into these pooled structures run by third-party asset management companies, by recommending asset allocation models made up of their funds.